qtop/qtop/README.md

 ## Profile

-    Description: the fast text mode way to monitor your cluster’s utilization and status; the time has come to take back control of your cluster’s scheduling business
+    Description: the fast text mode way to monitor your cluster's utilization and status; the time has come to take back control of your cluster's scheduling business
     License: MIT
     Version: 0.9.20260602 / Date: 2026-06-02
     Homepage: https://github.com/qtop/qtop